 Full course description

 This course is self-paced and takes 10-12 hours to complete.
+The modular format allows you to participate at your own schedule.
 This course offers a certificate or badge of completion.
 In order to claim a certificate or badge for this course, you must complete the required assignments.

-- molecular biology techniques used to genotype human DNA;
+- molecular genetics laboratory techniques used to genotype human DNA;

 By the end of the course, you will be able to: